manyfold3d/website/_installation/unraid-server.md

 layout: installation
 ---

-{: .note }
-Some people have had success with this method, though it's not yet officially supported.
-Improved documentation will come along in the future!

-Manyfold is available via the [Unraid Community Apps plugin](https://unraid.net/community/apps), currently under its old name "van_dam".
+Manyfold is available via the [Unraid Community Apps plugin](https://unraid.net/community/apps).
 For detailed instructions, install the CA plugin and search on the apps tab.

-If you have any problems, take a look at the open [feature request](https://github.com/manyfold3d/manyfold/issues/451) for suggestions, or add your own experiences.
+There are two installation choices available at present:

+* `Manyfold` uses our official "solo" build, and doesn't require any external databases.
+* `manyfold` is the Linuxserver.io build, which requires separate PostgreSQL and Redis databases to connect to.

+(Apologies for the naming confusion, we're working on improving that)